dmitrymomot/gokit/randomname/README.md

 // Generate name with suffix (e.g., "brave-tiger-1a2b3c")
 name := randomname.Generate(nil)
+// Returns: "brave-tiger-1a2b3c" (unique across session)

 // Generate a simple name without suffix (e.g., "brave-tiger") simpleName := randomname.GenerateSimple(nil)
+// Returns: "brave-tiger" (only unique if it hasn't been used before)
 ```

 ### With Custom Validation